ahmedembeddedx/Everything-in-DSA/README.md

 ## How to Contribute

 We appreciate your contributions!
-If you have improvements or additional content to share, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you have improvements or additional content to share, just make a pull request and submit.

-## Support and Community

-Join our community to connect with fellow learners, ask questions, and share your achievements.
-We have a [Discord server](#) where you can interact with like-minded individuals and seek help.

 ## License